Nanostring-Biostats/CosMx-Analysis-Scratch-Space/_code/HierAnnot/README.md

 stress_programs = get_builtin_marker_program_set("stress")
 ```

 Note that tumor-specific program sets are designed to avoid duplicating normal lineage calls where possible.
 For example, the `skin_tme` hierarchy should identify whether a cluster is squamous epithelial, keratinocyte-like, or melanocyte.
-The `tumor_skin` maligant program set then adds tumor-state context, such as squamous activation or melanocytic dedifferentiation, rather than using pure lineage markers as standalone malignant-status evidence.
+The `tumor_skin` malignant program set then adds tumor-state context, such as squamous activation or melanocytic dedifferentiation, rather than using pure lineage markers as standalone malignant-status evidence.
 Similarly, lymphoma-context marker sets are provided as `immune_lymphoid_states` for subtype/state annotation in `flag_only` mode; marker enrichment alone is usually not enough to prove lymphoma malignancy without clonality, genotype, copy-number, pathology, or sample-design context.

 You can inspect a flat marker-program set in a tree-like text view grouped by reporting role and competition group: